Prenuptial Agreements In California

 What Can Be Included In California Prenuptial Agreements?

-A Prenuptial Agreement in California may include provisions concerning the couple’s assets and debts and spousal support.
+A Prenuptial Agreement in California may include provisions concerning the couple’s assets and debts and spousal support in the event of divorce.
 It may include management rights as to separate or community property.
 It may determine the disposition of property upon a spouse’s divorce or death.

 The parties may agree upon the rights and obligations as to assets or debts owned prior to marriage and contemplated after marriage.